 - Place the sweet potato, quinoa, onion, garlic, oregano, basil, thyme, smoked paprika, chili flakes, tamari, Dijon mustard, barbecue sauce or ketchup, Worcestershire sauce, hot sauce, sesame oil, tempeh, cilantro, and pecans in a large bowl.
 Stir everything together, then use a potato masher to lightly mash the tempeh and sweet potato into smaller pieces.

 - Line another baking sheet with parchment paper.
-Shape the mixture into 12 equal balls and flatten into patties.
-Bake at 375 degrees F for 30 minutes, or until they start to look crispy.
+Shape the mixture into 8-12 equal balls and flatten into patties.
+Bake at 375 degrees F for 30 minutes (for smaller burgers) or 40-45 minutes (for larger burgers) or until they start to look crispy.

 - Serve on buns with any or all of the accompaniments listed above!